 We’re a small agency.
 And that’s intentional.
 In fact, we pass up more work than we take on.
 We’re proud of that.

 Being small allows us to be nimble.
 It forces us to fight apathy and leave mediocrity behind.
 It allows us to have great relationships and kind people leading them.
 There’s no room for “B” players at Gorilla.
 Every single employee is as important as the next.
 And we all work daily to improve at what we do.

 We believe in what we do

 We started this business because we wanted to believe in what we did, day in and day out.
 We wanted to be in the driver’s seat.
-We wanted to know that the work we were doing was indeed making a difference, and that failure or success was squarely upon our shoulders.
+We wanted to know that the work we were doing was indeed delivering results, and that failure or success was squarely upon our shoulders.

 Today, that’s still in our agency DNA.
 Our entire team feels both the pressures and the rewards of being in the driver’s seat.
 As Gorillas, we’re innately proactive and appropriately reactive.

 In a world of interruptions, it’s easy to lose focus.
 That’s a pitfall we pledge to avoid.
 We focus on what we’re doing the entire time we’re doing it.
 Focus on the goals.
 Focus on the results.
-Focus on self-improvement.
+Focus on improvement.
+Focus on great relationships.
 Focus on making our agency and the work we do for our clients better every single day.